 Keep the moss evenly damp and the bromeliad's central cup well watered.
 You can attach different types of bromeliads to different points on one strong, well-anchored branch to make an attractive display.

-How to Propagate Bromeliad Plants
+How to Propagate Bromeliads

-While it is possible to grow bromeliads from seed, it takes years for plants propagated this way to grow to maturity.
+While it's possible to grow these plants from seed, it takes years for bromeliads propagated this way to grow to maturity.
 Because of this, most home gardeners prefer to reproduce their bromeliads by removing offsets, or pups, from the base of the mother plant.
 When the offsets are about eight inches high, they're ready to be removed and potted on their own.
 Offsets can be repotted during any season.

-Step 2: Gently remove the mother plant and pups from the pot.
-Check to see that the offsets grown their own roots before removing them from the mother plant.
-Gently loosen the soil around the offset’s roots and carefully pull the roots to see where the offset connects to the mother plant.
+Step 2: Gently remove the mother and pups from the plant pot.
+Check to see that the offsets have grown their own roots before removing them.
+Gently loosen the soil around the offsets' roots, and carefully pull the roots to see where each offset connects to the mother plant.